xinghongfei/LookLook/README.md

 **About me**

-An android developer in Beijing.
-Welcome to offer me an Interview invitation.
+An android developer in Beijing.Welcome to offer me an [Interview invitation](maat.xing@gmail.com).
+If you have any new idea about this project, feel free to [contact me](maat.xing@gmail.com). :smiley: